Current pedal obsession: Mr. Black Ambience Echoverb.

 - A modulated 5/8 delay

 Think of Ambience primarily as a delay pedal and you’ll find it extremely useful.
 Whether they have repeats of not, both delays are always present.
-The dry signal never goes away, but unity is about 2p on the Level knob, so you can get the delays notably hotter than your input.
+You get a nice fade of the echo with Decay at noon and the Level knob about 2p.
 The Span knob controls the length of both delays, but it feels more like a speed control for the rhythm since the beat is so pronounced.
 I’m sure Jack DeVille (alias Mr. Black) probably got requests to build in other rhythm settings, but to be honest, you’d probably never use them, since this one is so contagious with the second delay a touch hotter than the firs.
 The two delays max out at about 500ms and 800ms, which sounds downright poetic.

-Ambience is a great cheat for nailing rhythmic playing with this pedal doing the hard work for you.
+The Ambience Echoverb is a great cheat for nailing rhythmic playing with this pedal doing the hard work for you.
 While you can’t change the rhythm of the two delays, a higher setting on the Decay knob will change their personality drastically (with repeats multiplying into a staggered structure you can play your dry signal against.)
 Most players probably set the Span knob to 11a or later and gravitate to a galloping rhythm that sounds like Edge presenting at a Shoegaze convention.

 Ambience takes on a different personality before 11a on the Span knob.
-Here, the delays are so close they can sound like one to create phat versions of more conventional small-space effects.
+Here, the tandem delays are so close they can sound random and smear with the reverb to create phat versions of more conventional small-space effects.
 These include oil can delay at 10a, slapback and small room reverb at 9a, doubling (er, tripling) at 8a and a sultry, old-school chorus at 7a.
 Ambience seriously phattens your sound, no matter how early you set the Span knob.
 You can also get rollercoaster self-oscillation with the Span knob at 7a and Decay cranked.

-If Ambience has a fault, it that when emphasizing reverb by cranking the Decay knob and shortening the delays, the overall vibrato can be overwhelming, probably driving players with perfect pitch crazy.
+If Ambience has a fault, it that when emphasizing reverb by cranking the Decay knob and shortening the delays, the overall vibrato can be overwhelming.
+It probably drives players with perfect pitch crazy.
 But with careful adjustment of all three knobs you can find a happy medium where its presence is down to a manageable point.
-The closest this pedal comes to a normal-sounding reverb is with the all knobs set to 9a: tweaking required.

-I almost think Jack should have named this pedal the Echosorus since the huge chorus is such a big part of the sound.
+I almost think Jack should have named this pedal the Echosorus since the huge chorussy-flangey modulation is such a big part of the sound.
 The modulation from three, separate LFOs slowly moving the delays and reverb at different speeds from the dry—puts all four signals slightly off pitch from each other.
 The repeats are also off-pitch from the delay, adding more complexity and melting the effect of the Ambience into an ever-thickening stew of multi-layed chorus.
 Since the two delays are always on, a chorus-like effect is always on as well, with no control for the LFO speeds.
 But they’re fixed to work dreamily together.
 The combination of the delay and reverb is so well blended, the delays can seem like pre-delay for the reverb at short spans and the reverb can mask the twinkling fade of the delays at long spans.

-All three knobs on the Ambience play a role in controlling the chorus.
+All three knobs on the Ambience play a role in controlling the modulation.
 With both the Decay and the Span knob at 7a and the Level knob at 2p, you’ll get a straight and slow old-school chorus with no delay or reverb.
-Unlike other old-school choruses that rely on a mix of the dry and wet signal to create the chorus effect, Ambience’s two delays create a chorus effect on their own.
-So with the Span and Decay knobs at 7a, the Level knob then acts as a blend control for the chorus effect, something the legendary choruses lack.
+Unlike other old-school choruses that rely on a mix of the dry and wet signal to create the chorus effect, Ambience’s two delays create a chorus effect on their own behind the dry.
+So with the Span and Decay knobs at 7a, the Level knob can acts as a blend control for the fast chorus effect, something the legendary choruses lack.

 A few recipes.